 The following section briefly describes the approach used to compute CAB from Normalized Relative Backscatter (NRB).
-For a complete description, see Section 3.3 of the ATBD for ATL04/ATL09 on the NASA Goddard Space Flight Center's ICESat-2 Data Products web page.
+For a complete description, see Section 3.3 of the ATBD for ATL09.

 CAB profiles are computed by simply dividing NRB profiles by a calibration coefficient which is computed in ATL04 and passed to ATL09.
 To compute NRB, three corrections are applied to the raw level 0 data: laser energy normalization, range square correction, and background subtraction.
 The lidar equation is: